 Cookies should bring delight and little surprises.

-Citron Hjerter med vanilje (Lemon Hearts with vanilla bean)
+Citron Hjerter med vanilje (Lemon Hearts with vanilla beans)

 I love making cookies in the shape of a heart.
 It expresses the reason why I bake and what I want to give to everyone enjoying my baking.
 These lemon cookies are perfect for that because they appear so bright and happy to me.
 The recipe is based on one that a Danish magazine published, a magazine that my mom, sister and I still read and at times pull recipes out of.
-Of course I have made a few adjustments to the recipe to make them my own.
 The cookies are made with lemon zest and vanilla bean while the frosting is made with lemon juice.

 I remember my grandmother often serving kokosmakroner, but they were without chocolate.
 In my mind this cookie has existed since the dawn of time, a bit of an overstatement yes, but it shows that it has withstood the test of time and has hardly changed.
 One day I was making them and decided to add chocolate chunks.
 It was very well received by family and friends, so now this is the way I bake them.
 It always amazes me how such a simple cookie can deliver so much to savor.